 Inclusive Travel in Sonoma County: Wineries, Parks, and More

 Sonoma County offers an inclusive environment for travelers with disabilities, making it a top destination for accessible adventures.
 Many wineries, including Simi Winery, feature ADA-compliant tasting rooms, with accessible restrooms and outdoor areas.
-The region’s parks, such as Doran Regional Park and Armstrong Redwoods State Natural Reserve, offer wheelchair-friendly trails, while Up & Away Ballooning provides accessible hot air balloon rides.
+The region’s parks, such as Doran Regional Park and Armstrong Redwoods State Natural Reserve, offer wheelchair-friendly trails.
 Visitors can also explore the wildlife at Safari West aboard an accessible safari vehicle.
 The Fairmont Sonoma Mission Inn & Spa offers accessible accommodations, and Sonoma Plaza features wide, paved sidewalks for easy navigation.
-With ADA-compliant facilities throughout, Sonoma County ensures that all visitors can enjoy its scenic beauty and unique experiences.
+ADA-compliant facilities throughout Sonoma County ensure that all visitors can enjoy its scenic beauty and unique experiences.

 Ancient Healing Meets Modern Luxury